Join the Largest Ostomy Community

 I wasn't at all prepared for a stoma, so I'm much more uneducated in the matter than I would like to be.
 Also, I'm Irish (English speaking) but I live in Germany and still have some difficulties expressing myself in my 2nd language, especially when it comes to medical terms, so sometimes I miss things when speaking to doctors.

-The reason I am asking here if anybody has experience of this procedure, is because I am worried that perhaps you're right and I should seek a second opinion, as I haven't been able to find any information at all about the procedure.
+The reason I am asking here if anybody has experience of this procedure is because I am worried that perhaps you're right and I should seek a second opinion, as I haven't been able to find any information at all about the procedure.

-It feels so strange to blindly follow the surgeons instincts.
+It feels so strange to blindly follow the surgeon's instincts.

 Hello Clair

 I seem to be in a similar situation.
-Invasive endometriosis, bowel perforation and sepsis after an OB/GYN surgery.
+Invasive endometriosis, bowel perforation, and sepsis after an OB/GYN surgery.
 Admitted to the hospital for the emergency surprise colostomy a week later.
-After enjoying a prolonged 60 day hospital stay due to unforeseen random circumstances, it took my body forever (19 months) to heal enough to be eligible for the colostomy reversal surgery.
+After enjoying a prolonged 60-day hospital stay due to unforeseen random circumstances, it took my body forever (19 months) to heal enough to be eligible for the colostomy reversal surgery.

 While signing the surgery consent form on Dec 15, 2022, I was informed that a loop ileostomy could possibly be performed if necessary, but was told it wasn't likely.
 Well, my unforeseen random luck held out, and I woke up with the loop ileostomy.
 It makes sense though because the new colon junction needs time to heal before being put to use since it had suffered so much damage - I guess from the endometriosis.
 That's my summary anyway, and my surgeon said it needed about 6 weeks.
 The good news is the loop ileostomy would be much easier to reverse than the original colostomy because it could be done laparoscopically.

 I'm tentatively scheduled for the ileostomy reversal next week, but of course I have to have something else taken care of first.
 But you know - in a textbook case I'm sure it's quite a smooth process.
-Maybe your surgeon is just preparing you better for that possiblity (which maybe is more of a probability with endometriosis patients - I don't know.)
+Maybe your surgeon is just preparing you better for that possibility (which maybe is more of a probability with endometriosis patients - I don't know.)
 I'm still optimistic although it's been a loooong journey.

 I wish you well!